 Restorative services and supplies necessary to promptly repair (but not replace) sound natural teeth.
-The need for these services must result from an accidental injury occurring while the member is covered under the FEHB Program; you pay nothing.
+The need for these services must result from an accidental injury, and treatment must begin within 30 days of the accidental injury.
+Eligible services must be rendered by a network dental provider with a referral from your primary care doctor.
+You pay nothing.

-Other dental services not shown as covered
+• Other dental services not shown as covered